monktastic/hackmd/spirituality/nonduality.md

 ### Stage 0: Pre-realization

 At the start of the spiritual search, the practitioner feels completely identified with the body and mind.
 When there are happy thoughts, the practitioner "is" happy.
 When there are sad thoughts, the practitioner "is" sad.
 Whatever the contents of the mind, the practitioner feels identical to, or identified with, them.
-Therefore, the goal appears to be to calm the mind --- because when my *mind* is calm, *I* am calm.
+Therefore, the goal appears to be to calm the mind — because when my *mind* is calm, *I* am calm.

 ### Stage 1: I AM

 The practitioner becomes aware of an aspect of herself that's deeper and more fundamental than her thoughts.
 She notices that even when there are no thoughts, her *consciousness* is still present.
 Moreover, when thoughts return, her consciousness isn't sullied by them.
 It is more like a passive observer, allowing the contents of mind to freely come and go.

 When realized in its fullness, there is a major paradigm shift, both regarding her self-identity and the very nature of reality.
 Pure consciousness is seen to be the One Real Thing, and she is That.
-The contents of consciousness --- which include not just thoughts but all sensory perception, and therefore the whole world --- are illusory and extraneous.
+The contents of consciousness — which include not just thoughts but all sensory perception, and therefore the whole world — are illusory and extraneous.
 Some call this God.

-> *You are forever pure, you are forever true, and the dream of this world can never touch you.
+> *You are forever pure, you are forever true, and the dream of this world can never touch you.<p/>
-> So give up your attachment; give up your illusion; and fly to that space that's beyond all illusion.* --- Shimshai
+> So give up your attachment; give up your illusion; and fly to that space that's beyond all illusion.* — Shimshai

 This is called "nonduality" because for the first time, it is not that _I_ recognize consciousness, but consciousness recognizes _itself_.

 ### Stage 2: One Mind

-The first stage is fundamentally alienating: the contents of her experience --- i.e., her entire life --- are intrinsically *foreign* to her, and so she can never be truly intimate with them.
+The first stage is fundamentally alienating: the contents of her experience — i.e., her entire life — are intrinsically *foreign* to her, and so she can never be truly intimate with them.
 Nonetheless, this state feels so much freer than before that she overlooks this "minor" detail.
 Moreover, it is so obviously _ultimate_ that there's no reason to look further.

 Although it feels like emotions are being incorporated (by being *allowed* in the space of awareness), this is actually a form of avoidance.
 You are pure; they are not, and they can "never touch you."
 Deep emotional issues thus never get resolved, and so they recur with increasing intensity, forcing the practitioner to recede further back into the depths of "pure" consciousness for refuge.